SanjayV28/ProjectIMDb/readme.md

 # ProjectIMDb
-An End-to-End Data Engineering Project using the IMDb datasets and by utilising tools like Google Cloud Platform (GCP), Terraform, Airflow, Docker, and DBT!
+An End-to-End Data Engineering Project using the IMDb datasets and by utilizing tools like Google Cloud Platform (GCP), Terraform, Airflow, Docker, and DBT!

 ## Project Description